Father – unknown

 Children – unknown

-Aelle became king of Northumbria after deposing Osberht
+Aelle became King of Northumbria after deposing the ruler Osberht

 who may have been his brother.

 Aelle seized church lands in Billingham, Ileclif, Wigeclife and Crece.

 The legendary Viking, Ragnar Lothbrok

 was shipwrecked off the Northumbrian coast.
 King Aelle immediately marched to the coast, defeated the Viking army and took Ragnar prisoner.

 Aelle killed Ragnar Lothbrok by throwing him into a pit of snakes.
 This act led to the formation of the Great Heathen army by the sons of Ragnar who vowed to avenge the death of their father.